keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt.md

-Keptn LTS is a long-term support release that can deploy applications on platforms other than Kubernetes, can accomodate complex scoring algorithms for SLO evaluations, and can implement remediations (self-healing) for problems discovered on the production site.
+Keptn LTS is a long-term support release that can deploy applications on platforms other than Kubernetes, can accommodate complex scoring algorithms for SLO evaluations, and can implement remediations (self-healing) for problems discovered on the production site.